Literary-Insights/blog/src/content/blog/Built to Innovate - Ben M. Bensaou.txt-1.md

 - Ecocem developed partnerships to apply technology in new cement markets and reframed the cement business to engage non-customers.

 - AkzoNobel, BASF, charity:water, W.L Gore, Kordsa, YMCA, Marvel Studios, and others also developed processes to foster systematic innovation.

-The book highlights roles, mindsets, and key processes common across these innovation stories.

- Thank you for the summary.
-Here are the key points I gathered:

-- Ben M. Bensaou is a professor at INSEAD who specializes in innovation capabilities, Blue Ocean Strategy, social capital, networked organizations, and the impact of digital technology on innovation.

-- He has held visiting positions at Harvard Business School, Wharton, and UC Berkeley.

-- He holds multiple degrees in engineering and management from institutions in France, Japan, and the US.

-- His dissertation research on buyer-supplier relations won best dissertation awards.
-His innovation case studies have also won awards from The Case Centre.

-- His research focuses on building innovative capabilities and culture, implementing Blue Ocean Strategy across organizations, social capital, new organizational forms like networks and alliances, and digital technology's impact on innovation.

-- He takes an international comparative approach, with a focus on Japanese organizations.

-- He has published widely in top journals and books in his field.
-He has served on the editorial boards of major information systems and management journals.